jwolfe27/Credit_Risk_Analysis/README.md

 <h1 align="center"> Summary of Analysis</h1>
 All models used to perform credit risk analysis are weak when determining if a credit risk is high or not.
 The best option is the Easy Ensemble Classifier model with a Recall of 91%, detecting almost all "high risk" credit.
 Having said that, with a low precision a lot of low risk credits could be falsely identified as high risk which could hurt a banks revenues by missing out on those business opportunities.
-It is tough to recommend any of these machine learning models to a bank due to their low precision percentages.
+It is tough to recommend any of these machine learning models to a lender due to their low precision percentages, potentionally resulting in lost revenue.